brandur/microservices/README.md

 Prefer idempotent API calls so that in the event of a failure, systems can safely retry operations.

 Where idempotency is not possible, use a construct like idempotency keys to ensure exactly one delivery.

+## Use Common Protocols and Conventions

+---

+HTTP

+RESTful

+GRPC.

+GraphQL.

 ## Enforce Strong Contracts